danse-inelastic/matter/docs/tutorial.rst

 Te   0.500000 0.000000 0.500000 1.0000
 Te   0.500000 0.500000 0.000000 1.0000

 or a pdb file, or an xyz file, for example.
 We note the asymmetric unit cell is expanded by default.
+To find the space group:

+>>>

+To query information about a given Wyckoff point:

+>>> stru.

+Eventually it may be possible to calculate the symmetry directly from a list of atoms, but for now, input of the space group is necessary.

 To create a supercell, simply import the supercell utility and specify the new lattice directions: